 We are all a product of our experiences and we naturally approach life in ways that are reactions to the things we have learned so far.
 Like it or not, our parents play a huge role in who we become.
 We may chose to be like them or not like them but both are a reaction to having them as a parent.
 Thankfully, I have a wonderful mom.
 She is not perfect, as no mother is, but we share a strong bond.
 There is just something special about the connection between mothers and daughters.
 That is why I am so excited to have Dara Kurtz, the author of I am My Mother’s Daughter: Wisdom on Life, Loss, and Love, share with us today good questions to ask your mom.

-You don’t have to wait till a special occasion to think of questions to ask your mom on Mother’s Day.
+You don’t have to wait till a special occasion to think of list of questions to ask your mom on Mother’s Day.
 I am talking about questions to ask your mom about you and about her.
 Questions to ask your mom that may help define your relationship for you and give you insight into her thoughts and desires.
 And this may sound heavy but, good questions to ask your mom before she dies.
+We tend to expect our parents to be there forever, but unfortunately, they won’t be.
 Dara Kurtz lost her mother so she will share with us 3 questions she wishes she had asked her own mother.

 DARA KURTZ, after being diagnosed with breast cancer at the age of forty-two, left her twenty-year career as a personal banker and financial advisor to focus on writing, speaking, and podcasting.
 Today her personal blog, Crazy Perfect Life (www.crazyperfectlife.com), reaches over 180,000 followers.
 Dara’s latest book, I am My Mother’s Daughter: Wisdom on Life, Loss, and Love, is all about the connection between mothers and daughters from one generation to the next.
 To order and receive 5 free gifts: https://crazyperfectlife.com/i-am-my-mothers-daughter/